brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 |  !| Conditional NOT|
 |Enum| It's a class.
 You can creat a enum by creating an object of the type ENUM, ex private enum Status {value1, value2, value3}; hence, Status become a type and you can create a variable of this type, ex: Status var1.
 Var1 by default has the values: value1, value2 or value3.
 Moreove, a ENUM should have a string value over a numeric value, it's easier to read the code.|

 ---

+###Enum
+1. Enum are types.
+2. Enum are implicit final and static.

 **Java Identation**